-Every time I hear the song Escapade by Janet Jackson, I can still complete the routine my friends and I performed in fourth grade.
-Ingrid Michaelson’s The Way I Am brings me back to my wedding day.
-And when Rick Springfield’s Jesse’s Girl plays, I am back on a bus to Colorado, going skiing with my church youth group from high school.
+Every time I hear the song "Escapade" by Janet Jackson, I can't help but complete the talent show routine my friends and I performed in fourth grade.
+Ingrid Michaelson’s, "The Way I Am" brings me back to my wedding day.
+And when Rick Springfield’s "Jesse’s Girl" plays, I am back on a bus to Colorado, going skiing with my church youth group from high school.

-Some residents' favorite songs are surprising, too.
-Esther, when moving into a Walker Methodist community, was asked about her favorite songs.
-Her list included Lady Gaga’s Poker Face!
-Even though she was 95 years old, Esther had a memory associated with the pop hit.
+It’s also surprising to hear residents' favorite songs.
+When the Walker Methodist community asked Esther about her favorite music during move-in, she enthusiastically stated "Poker Face" by Lady Gaga!
+At 95 years old, Esther had an important memory associated with the pop hit.
 She once dressed up as Lady Gaga for a Halloween party, where she won first place in the costume contest.

 Memories of all kinds—new, old, happy, sad—are vital to our lives and our well-being.
 Whether or not residents can articulate those memories out loud, they are kept deep within their souls and shape who they are.
 And, sometimes, through Music and Memory® research, the right song can bring them back to those happy memories.